-Given the reliance of the water supply to the Central Areas on the three dams, dam contents are considered an accurate indicator of a drought's impact on supplies.
-Dam levels are the bottom line result of the factors affecting supply, including weather, precipitation, runoff, evaporation, collection system limitations and water use.
+Given the heavy reliance of the water supply to the Central Areas on the three dams, dam contents are a major factor impacting on supply.
+Dam levels at the end of a rainy season are the bottom line result of various factors affecting supply, including weather, precipitation, runoff, evaporation, collection system limitations and water use.
+Despite the weighting of the dams in the overall supply an integrated approach is followed in the determination of the prevailing supply situation at the end of each rainy season.